Need a GP appointment? Telephone or Video GP service

 The iodine used for this treatment is radioactive, but it’s generally very safe for you to have.
 After you’ve taken radioactive iodine, most of it leaves your body in your urine.
 Some also leaves your body in your sweat, tears, poo and saliva.
 This takes a few days to a week and as time goes on, the amount of radioactive iodine in your body gets less and less.

 For a short time while your body is getting rid of the radioactive iodine, you’ll be asked to take precautions to keep others safe.
 These include being careful about what contact you have with other people, and for how long.
 Your doctor will give you clear advice about what you should do.
 Ask questions if you’re not sure about anything.

 - limiting contact with babies, young children and pregnant women

 - staying away from crowded places where you’d be close to others for a long time (for example, in cinemas)

 - instructions about washing, laundry, and preparing food for others

 You’ll be told how long you need to follow the precautions in your particular circumstances.

 If you’re pregnant or breastfeeding, you shouldn’t have radioactive iodine.
 This is because radiation can pass through the placenta and into breast milk, so it may harm your baby.
 Ideally, wait six months after having your treatment before you try to get pregnant.
 Men should wait at least four months after treatment before trying for a baby.

 If you have any concerns or questions about radioiodine treatment, talk to your doctor.

-If you have Graves’ disease, you could develop eye problems.
-Up to half of all people with Graves’ disease develop a condition called Grave’s ophthalmology, or thyroid eye disease.
-It’s more common in people who smoke and in women.
+If you have an overactive thyroid caused by Graves’ disease, you could develop problems with your eyes.
+Around a quarter of all people with Graves’ disease develop a condition called Graves’ ophthalmopathy, also known as Graves' orbitopathy or thyroid eye disease.
+It’s more common in people who smoke.